dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

-r number of allele frequency trajectories simulated under the importance sampling framework N number of chromosomes in the present s random seed b Give a file that defines the bounds between allele frequency trajectories.
-The program will only report allele frequency changes that go across the bounds.
-See the ‘Bounds.txt’ file in each directory to see an example
+r number of allele frequency trajectories simulated under the importance sampling framework N number of chromosomes in the present s random seed b The allele frequency trajectories are reduced using a set of allele frequency boundaries, where we will only record changes across allele frequency boundaries.
+This will be done in the next step of the pipeline using the script 'TransformTrajectoriesToMsselFormat.sh'.
+The file given to the program (Bounds.txt) is used for the user to keep as a reference and not actually used in the program.
+The boundaries defined in 'Bounds.txt' are equal to the boundaries defined in Programs/Mssel/freqints.h .
 D Demographic scenario used.
 This follows the syntax from ms. Check Scripts/Sims/PopExpansion/ImportanceSamplingSims/DemHistExpansion.txt for an example.
 We report the following each line:
 - eN refers to a change in population size (only option available at the moment).
 The next number refers to the time in a scale of 4N0 generations from the present to the past.
 The next number is a factor that states the change in population size with respect to the present day population.
 The next number should be set to zero.
-X Selection values that will be evaluated when going forwards in time p Number of chromosomes sampled from the present
+X Selection values that will be evaluated when going forwards in time p Number of chromosomes sampled from the present t, M, U, Q, E and C are unused options and any change to their values do not change the output of the program.

+1.5) Transform the trajectories to the Mssel format

+cd Scripts/Sims/ConstantPopSize/ImportanceSamplingSims
+bash TransformTrajectoriesToMsselFormat.sh
+cd Scripts/Sims/AncientBottleneck/ImportanceSamplingSims
+bash TransformTrajectoriesToMsselFormat.sh
+cd Scripts/Sims/PopExpansion/ImportanceSamplingSims
+bash TransformTrajectoriesToMsselFormat.sh

 2) Run mssel (kindly provided by Richard Hudson) and compute L on the simulated trajectories.